jaabberwocky/pck-story-generator/README.md

     - Why not? 😊
 2. Why Phua Chu Kang?
     - Why not? 😊
-3. Do you store the images
+3. Do you store the images?
     - No, no images are persisted on the backend.
 The bytes from the image are directly passed for model inference.

 ## Credits